Sub Process

 Select who may start Requests for the "child" Sub Process selected from the Process setting:

 • Anonymous: Any person may start Requests for the child Sub Process.
-Ensure that the child Sub Process contains a Start Event element configured to allow anonymous Web Entry; otherwise, that Start Event element only allows authenticated users to start Requests for the child Sub Process.
+Ensure that the child Sub Process contains a Start Event object configured to allow anonymous Web Entry; otherwise, that Start Event object only allows authenticated users to start Requests for the child Sub Process.

 • Requester: Only the person who started that Request for the "parent" Process may start Requests for the child Sub Process.
 This user is known as the Request starter.